Here we are explaining how to write an R program to find the LCM of the given two numbers. We can use the readline()

-STEP 3: first determine the greater of the two numbers
+STEP 3: First determine the largest of given numbers

-STEP 5: check if both the input numbers perfectly divides our number
+STEP 5: Check if both the input numbers perfectly divide our number

 lcm <- function(x, y) {